-Without any arguments, ov\lscarts prints a summary of the number of cartridges in a system.
+Without any arguments, ov_lscarts prints a summary of the number of cartridges in a system.
 This is because the number of cartridges in a system could be very large.
-If the default behavior was to show all cartridges, the screen could be completely
+If the default behavior was to show all cartridges, the screen could be completely filled with cartridge information.
+Thus ov_lscarts requires that a cartridge list be provided before it prints detailed information.

-The argument '.\' in the second example is a regular expression that matches all cartridge names.
+The argument '.' in the second example is a regular expression that matches all cartridge names.
 This is the standard way of displaying all known cartridges.